britram/taps-transports/draft-ietf-taps-transports.md

 files are handled accordingly.
 This decision strongly influences the interface that is provided to the upper layer.

-In addition, transport protocols offer a certain support on transmission control.
+In addition, transport protocols offer a certain support for transmission control.
 For example, a transport service can provide flow control to allow a receiver to regulate the transmission rate of a sender.
 Further a transport service can provide congestion control  (see {{congestion-control}}).
 As an